Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 ## 2.0.0 -

 ### Enhancements
-* Added support for namespaced service account.
-It can establish federated identity credential between the workload identity and the namespaced service account subject, which is useful to control access to configuration between apps and namespaces.
+* Added an enhancement that supports using custom service accounts for workload identity authentication.
+This is useful for permission management isolation between different namespaces.
-* Added support for collecting information about your use of Azure App Configuration Kubernetes Provider.
-Telemetry is enabled by default and can be disabled by setting `requestTracing.enabled` to `false` during installation.

 ### Bug fixes
 * Fixed a bug where a feature flag was duplicated in the ConfigMap when selected by both `featureFlag.selector.keyFilter` and `featureFlag.selector.snapshotName`.